 you can add on Organic Chicken Apple Sausage Bites!

 Yum Woof Perfect Kibbble - Premium Chewy Cluster Dog Food

-What I like about Yum Woof Perfect Kibble that it is made with fresh USDA chicken and sustainably-sourced farm ingredients you'd eat, which are gently cold pressed and slow cooked to perfection.
+What I like about Yum Woof Perfect Kibble is that it is made with fresh USDA chicken and sustainably-sourced farm ingredients you'd eat, which are gently cold pressed and slow cooked to perfection.
 This vet and chef-made recipe tastes amazing to even the pickiest eaters and promotes a longer health span with high MCTs and antioxidants.
-No fridge needed.
+No fridge is needed.

-Slow cooked at 170° F and gently handled, Yum woof retains nutrients unlike dry kibble.
+Slow cooked at 170° F and gently handled, Yum woof retains nutrients, unlike dry kibble.
 In comparison, those burnt brown balls we see at the store are cooked at 450° F in a machine that grinds ingredients down on a molecular level, degrading the nutrient quality.
-Yum woof is different.
+Yum Woof is different.